bkonkle/nakago/website/docs/features/async-graphql.md

 pub type SchemaBuilder = async_graphql::SchemaBuilder<Query, Mutation, EmptySubscription>;
 ```

-Then, provide tags to represent each type in the Inject container:
+Then, only if you need to manage multiple instances of the same Schema, provide tags to represent each type in the Inject container:

 ```rust
 /// Tag(graphql::Schema)